BazyshynAnton/jdmarket/README.md

 -React-Router-DOM.
 -Redux Tool Kit for state management.
 -Material-UI for UI components.
 -SCSS for styling.
--vite
+-vite.
 and other.

 ## Authors